Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 Anyone can browse Synapse anonymously to review the platform features and resources, including the catalog of public `Projects` and `Files/Tables`.
 However, anonymous users cannot create `Projects` in Synapse nor can they upload or download `Files` or `Tables`.

 ## Registered user

 Registered Synapse users can create `Projects` and `Wikis`.
-Registered users can download non-controlled content like data, code, and results, and request access to Controlled Use content.
-Further, registered users can collaborate with other Synapse users and create teams.
+They can collaborate with other registered Synapse users and create teams.
+Registered users can download open access content like data, code, and results, and request access to Controlled Use content.
+Access to Controlled Use content is granted to investigators who fulfill additional conditions as described in the 'Conditions for Use' for that content.

-Registering is easy.
-Anyone over the age of 13 may register for a Synapse account.
-All you have to do is click on the "Register for a Synapse Account" icon, (1) enter your email, and first and last names in the dialog that appears, (2) read and agree to the Synapse [Terms and Conditions of Use](https://s3.amazonaws.com/static.synapse.org/governance/SageBionetworksSynapseTermsandConditionsofUse.pdf?v=4) and (3) look out for an email with the password setup instructions.
-Once you have an account you can edit your profile description directly in Synapse and/or by importing profile information from your [LinkedIn](https://www.linkedin.com) account.

 <form action="https://www.synapse.org/#!RegisterAccount:0">
     <input type="submit" value="Register">
 </form>

 ## Certified user

 Certified users are authorized to use the full Synapse functionality.
-In order to ensure that users wishing to interact more freely within Synapse are familiar with the [Synapse Commons Data Use Procedure](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4), **users must pass a short quiz on the content of this tutorial (18 questions, approximately 20 minutes) to become certified.**
+In order to ensure that users wishing to interact more freely within Synapse are familiar with the [Synapse Commons Data Use Procedure](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4), **users must pass a short quiz (15 questions, approximately 20 minutes) to become Synapse certified.**

-Like registered users, certified Synapse users can create `Projects` and construct `Wikis`, access non-controlled content, and request access to Controlled Use content.
-Additionally, Certified users can upload content (e.g., `Files, Tables`) and can set the provenance relationships connecting this content.
-Certified users with a validated profile can request access to Bridge, Controlled Use data derived from ResearchKit apps.

 <form action="https://www.synapse.org/#!Quiz:">
     <input type="submit" value="Become a Certified User">